Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 [*SUN 6/6/43*]

-Put on xxx light duties again today.
+Put on full light duties again today.

-Will see how the job goes tomorrow.
+Will see how the job goes tomorrow

-May shifts up 10 kilos with the mob
+may shift up 10.KILOS. with the mob

-of 250 tomorrow.
-All our cholera now
+of 250 Tomorrow.
+All our Cholera now

 doing well and today we had a test

 by the nips.
-Another yak is killed
+Another yak is killed.

-We got 700 men got the fore portion
+we 700 men got the fore portion

-50 nips get the rind.
-We had [[?]]
+50 nips get the hind.
+We had mass

-@ 8.30 pm. tonight. & So P.O.W.469 of 67th week
+@ 8.30 pm. tonight. & So P.O.W 469 of 67th week

 [*Mon 7/6/43*]